-For example, studies show that physicians fail to promptly inform people in outpatient settings of between 8 percent and 26 percent of abnormal test results, including those suggesting cancer.
+For example, studies show that physicians fail to promptly inform people in outpatient settings of between of abnormal test results, including those suggesting cancer.

 Ravi Jain has been accessing his test results online for about two years and said the process is empowering.

 “It gives me a chance to look at my results, see where I am compared to the ranges, and then do my own research,” the 56-year-old told Healthline.

 “There are a ton of resources on the internet today and then I’m better equipped to talk to my doctor,” said Jain, who lives in the Philadelphia area and works in financial technology.

 Many patients interviewed for a study of the University of Pittsburgh Medical Center’s electronic patient portal voiced similar opinions.
 “Nearly all thought that patients should have direct access to test results,” said researchers in a .